Nitzantomer1998/WeatherPrediction/README.md

 <p>For any questions or issues, please open an issue on the GitHub repository or contact me directly.</p>

 <h2>Contributing</h2>
-<p>We welcome contributions from the community.
-If you are interested in contributing to this project, please follow these guidelines:</p>
+<p>I welcome contributions from the community.
+If you are interested in contributing to this project, please follow these guidelines</p>
 <ul>
   <li>Fork the repository and create a new branch for your changes.</li>
   <li>Make your changes and ensure that the code is well-documented and properly tested.</li>